 At this time of year, you can't help but notice the colourful leaves falling from the trees like fabulous natural confetti.
 We're fortunate enough to have a variety of trees close to where we live & often admire the vibrancy & luminosity of the leaves as they change.

 For this craft we collected a selection of leaves, making sure they were clean & free of insects.
 Once home we spread them on a surface to dry & then pressed them to make them as flat as possible.
 You could use a flower press if you have one, but we pressed ours between the pages of heavy books & left them overnight.
 When they're pressed, carefully remove the leaves & spread them out so you can see all the different colours, textures & patterns.
-Children will love noticing all the little details, & this in itself is a lovely mindful activity.

 Carefully without pressing too hard draw the outlines of your design with a biro onto the leaf & then cut it out.
 You could use scissors or craft punches to create your shapes.
 This star-shaped punch created the most amazing stars with the yellow leaves.